maximfadeev/whova-assignment/README.md

 - User likes persist through state changes
 - User likes reset on reload but persist in database
 - localStorage acts as a database
+- if no database has been foun, db is initialised in index.js